appcanary/blog/source/articles/2016-03-07-new-api-centos-support.html.markdown

 Our API fully supports **Ruby**, **Ubuntu**, and **CentOS 7**!
 You can learn more about how to use it by visiting [the docs page](https://appcanary.com/docs).

+Which reminds us,

+## We now support CentOS 7!

+Appcanary now fully supports **CentoOS 7**.
+If you install our agent on a CentOS 7 server, we will email you notifications whenever any rpm package you have installed on your system has a known vulnerability.

 If you're not a current user and want to try out Appcanary's API and/or use us to monitor your CentOS 7 servers, you can [sign up](https://appcanary.com/signup)!

 You can always let us know what you think at [hello@appcanary.com](mailto:hello@appcanary.com).

-Have a good one,